Ultrasound Registry Review LLC logo

 • Color also demonstrates turbulent flow, Yin/Yang sign within the body

-• Doppler evaluation will demonstrate high resistance to-and-fro flow in the stalk and low resistance to-and-fro flow in the body
+• Doppler evaluation will demonstrate high resistance to-and-fro flow in the stalk and lower resistance to-and-fro flow in the body

 Aortic Stenosis: